Which of the Following Would Not Be Water Soluble? Understanding Solubility and Polarity

 -

-Environmental Science: Solubility plays a crucial role in determining the fate of pollutants in the environment.
+Environmental Science: Solubility makes a real difference in determining the fate of pollutants in the environment.

 -